xjp99v5/xjp99v5/README.md

 - Editorial Board of [AI and Autonomous Systems](https://elspub.com/journals/artificial-intelligence-and-autonomous-systems/editorial/)

 ### Program Committee
+- technical committee member at the 18th International Conference on Advanced Computer Theory and Engineering ([ICACTE 2025](https://www.icacte.org/))
-- Workshop Chair in the 2nd International conference on the Frontiers of Intelligent Control, Measurement and Signal Systems ([FICMSS 2025](https://www.ficmss.org/workshops/))
+- Workshop Chair of the 2nd International conference on the Frontiers of Intelligent Control, Measurement and Signal Systems ([FICMSS 2025](https://www.ficmss.org/workshops/))
-- International Programme Committee Member in the International Conference on Drones and Unmanned Systems 2025 ([DAUS' 2025](https://daus-conference.com/))
+- International Programme Committee Member at the International Conference on Drones and Unmanned Systems 2025 ([DAUS' 2025](https://daus-conference.com/))
-- Technical Program Committee in the 9th International Conference on Computer Science and Application Engineering ([CSAE 2025](https://csaeconf.org/2025/Committee.aspx))
+- Technical Program Committee at the 9th International Conference on Computer Science and Application Engineering ([CSAE 2025](https://csaeconf.org/2025/Committee.aspx))

 ### Journal Reviewers
 - IEEE Transactions on Neural Networks and Learning Systems